 Roman offers a handful of prescription drugs as part of their “cloud pharmacy.”
 That includes sildenafil — both generic and branded (Viagra) — as well as Cialis and Levitra, for erectile dysfunction.
 Prices range from $2 to $63 per pill.
 Other common medications they prescribe are finasteride (for hair loss), Valacyclovir (for herpes), Sertraline (for premature ejaculation), and bupropion (for smoking cessation).

 Those prescriptions may also be sent to any pharmacy, but at Roman’s own, you can get your packages delivered in a plain brown box, with doses portioned into single-serve packets for wallet- and pocket-friendliness.

-The drive for convenient, fast service, and price transparency is the standard that is now being set at both Roman and Lemonaid.
-And while both cutting edge, VC-backed companies come equipped with fashionable packaging and effective social media-driven marketing campaigns – there are other key similarities between the two companies.
+The drive for convenience, fast service, and price transparency is the standard that is now being set at both Roman and Lemonaid.
+And while both cutting-edge, VC-backed companies come equipped with fashionable packaging and effective social media-driven marketing campaigns – there are other key similarities between the two companies.

 Both companies supply their own network of pharmacy partners, or will directly send patients to current pharmacies for pickup.
 They both respond with follow-ups to their questions and concerns with timeliness and carefulness.

 And while both Lemonaid and Roman Health employ similar practice models, they both have to navigate the thorny healthcare regulations in each state — many of which were written years ago and might not comply with their current business and operating model.